Centre for Academic Success - student support

 Tutorials need to be booked online.

-Tutorials are held on most week days at the City Centre campus but are also available some days at the City South campus.
+Tutorials are held on most week days at the City Centre campus or online.

 Tutorials can be booked up to two weeks in advance - don't wait until the last minute before trying to book a tutorial.

 Tutorials slots normally last for 30 minutes.
-For some technical subjects you are allowed to book a double appointment.
+For some technical subjects you may be allowed to book a 60 miute appointment.

 If you cannot attend your tutorial: please log in again to the tutorial system, click on your booked tutorial and complete the cancellation form that will appear.
 Failing this, please email us at email@example.com.